A guide to the history of All Saints

 The kneelers in the church were embroidered by a team of local ladies and each one bears the initials of the person who embroidered it.

-The churchyard contains about 190 graves, ranging from the imposing Clarke graves to those marked only with a humble wooden plaque.
-The war memorial was erected in 1920 and commemorates those lost in the First World War and Second World War.
+The churchyard contains about 190 graves and a paved area around a sundial.
 The sundial was put in place in 1974 and the memorials around it are to those whose ashes have been interred there.

-extract from “Heart & Soul, a History of All Saints Church, 1884 to 2000” M.L.Hodgson
+Sources for this page include “Heart & Soul, a History of All Saints Church, 1884 to 2000” M.L.Hodgson.